cwoebker/pen/README.md

 - Minimalistic and simple note editor.
 - Automatic saving when closed.
 - Create lists to group notes.
 - Put the storage file wherever you want.
-(Supports Dropbox & co)
+(Supports Dropbox & co.)

 ## Contribute